chetan6780/Complete-Preparation/Leetcode/20_validParentheses.md

 };
 ```

-### Some slight simpification
+### Some slight simplification

-- we dont need to push extra closing paranthesis in the stak, if extra paranthesis appears return false.
+- we don't need to push extra closing parenthesis in the stack, if extra parenthesis appears return false.

 ### Code